 Unconventional Paths: Stories of Stanford Medicine faculty, researchers and physicians whose journeys into medicine followed nontraditional routes

-Covered in sheep fluids, John Gorzynski climbed the stairs to his Wales apartment, exhausted.
+John Gorzynski climbed the stairs to his Wales apartment, exhausted and covered in sheep fluids.
 It was springtime, 2016, which for a veterinarian in rural areas of the United Kingdom means only one thing: newborn lambs, and a lot of them.

 Gorzynski was his town's on-call vet.
 In one night, he'd performed five cesarean sections on sheep struggling to birth their lambs, and it was now 3 a.m.
 But before he could reach the door to his flat and have a good shower, his phone rang.